code-not-found/code-not-found.github.io/_posts/jsf-primefaces/2017-12-31-jsf-primefaces-automated-unit-testing-selenium.md

 # Creating a PrimeFaces Test Page

 In order to test the PrimeFaces Hello World page we will use the [PageObject pattern](https://martinfowler.com/bliki/PageObject.html){:target="_blank"}.
-Within our web app's UI there are areas that our test will interact with.
+Within our web app's UI there are areas that our test will interact with (in this example input text fields and a button).
 A page object simply models these as objects within the test code.

 The basic rule of thumb for a page object is that it should allow a software client to do anything and see anything that a human can.
 It should also provide an interface that's easy to program to and hides the underlying widgetry in the window.
 So we will create a `HelloWorldPage` class that represents our submit button as a `submit()` method that takes a first and last name as an input parameter.